lx59213/dnd-character-creation/README_EN.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+This project includes content from the D&D 5E Systems Reference Document (SRD), which is licensed under the Open Game License (OGL) Version 1.0a.

+The D&D Character Creation System is an independent product and is not affiliated with, endorsed, sponsored, or specifically approved by Wizards of the Coast LLC.
+This application may use the trademarks and other intellectual property of Wizards of the Coast LLC, which is permitted under Wizards' Fan Site Policy.

 ## 📮 Contact